l3ff4n0/wp-graphql-redux-framework/README.md

 ## Compatibility
 - [x] Add notices for WordPress [WPGraphQL](https://wordpress.org/plugins/wp-graphql/) and [Redux Framework](https://redux.io/) plugins dependencies
 - [x] [WPGatsby plugin](https://wordpress.org/plugins/wp-gatsby/)
+- [ ] To check the data with differents type of fields on the Redux FrameWork plugin

 ## How to add the redux fields on our theme and expose them to GrahQL